Kuruchy/kuruchy.github.io/_posts/2021-9-03-android-studio-actions.md

 ---
 layout: post
-title: Android Studio Tips
+title: Custom Action in Android Studio
 categories: [Tips, Android Studio]
 ---

-### Custom Action in Android Studio
+Did you always wanted to add new buttons to Android Studio to perform some actions that are not there?
+I will show you how easy it is!

 One cool Feature I’ve recently found, is the possibility to add custom action buttons to almost anywhere in the Android Studio toolbars.